Skip to main content

 • The condition usually develops between one and three years of age and presents as a flexion deformity without antecedent triggering.

-• Extension splinting is ineffective and tedious.
+• Extension splinting is often ineffective, tedious, and requires the child’s cooperation.

 References